csimpkins/python-course/slides/control-structures.md

 # Short-Circuit Evaluation

-Here’s a common idiom for testing an operand before using it:
+Here's a common idiom for testing an operand before using it:

 ```Python
 if (kids != 0) and ((pieces / kids) >= 2):